 - for one or two days (up to 48 hours), she should apply a new patch immediately.
 The next patch should be applied on the usual “Patch Change Day.”
 No back-up contraception is needed.

 - for more than two days (48 hours or more), SHE MAY NOT BE PROTECTED FROM PREGNANCY.
 She should stop the current contraceptive cycle and start a new four-week cycle immediately by putting on a new patch.
 There is now a new “Patch Change Day” and a new “Day 1.”
 The woman must use back-up contraception for one week.

 - at the end of the patch cycle (Week Four/Day 22),

 Under no circumstances should there be more than a seven-day patch-free interval between cycles.
-If there are more than seven patch-free days, THE WOMAN MAY NOT BE PROTECTED FROM PREGNANCY and back-up contraception, such as a condom or diaphragm and spermicide, must be used for seven days.
+If there are more than seven patch-free days, THE WOMAN MAY NOT BE PROTECTED FROM PREGNANCY and back-up contraception, such as a condom and spermicide or diaphragm and spermicide, must be used for seven days.
 As with combined oral contraceptives, the risk of ovulation increases with each day beyond the recommended drug-free period.
-If coital exposure has occurred during such an extended patch-free interval, the possibility of pregnancy should be considered.
+If she has had intercourse during such an extended patch-free interval, consider the possibility of pregnancy.

 Change Day Adjustment